CTSRD-CHERI/cheritest/README.md

 @attr("capabilities")
 class test_foo(BaseBERITestCase):
+    EXPECTED_EXCEPTIONS = 4 # this tests expects the trap handler to be invoked 4 times (default is 0)

     def test_trap_info(self):
         # Use python asserts instead of self.assertRegisterEqual() since pytest gives much more detailed
         # output on failures if you use them